deltachat/sql.rs

 conn.set_db_config(DbConfig::SQLITE_DBCONFIG_RESET_DATABASE, true)

-.context("failed to set SQLITE_DBCONFIG_RESET_DATABASE")?;
+.context("failed to set SQLITE_DBCONFIG_RESET_DATABASE")

 conn.execute("VACUUM", [])

-.context("failed to vacuum the database")?;
+.context("failed to vacuum the database")

 conn.set_db_config(DbConfig::SQLITE_DBCONFIG_RESET_DATABASE, false)

-.context("failed to unset SQLITE_DBCONFIG_RESET_DATABASE")?;
+.context("failed to unset SQLITE_DBCONFIG_RESET_DATABASE"),

-.query_row("SELECT sqlcipher_export('main', 'backup')", [], |_row| {
+conn.query_row("SELECT sqlcipher_export('main', 'backup')", [], |_row| {

 Ok(())